mgelbart/misc/discrete_optimization.md

 Over the years I've strugged with the disconnect between "algorithms" — as a student might see in a standard algorithms and data structures class — and optimization.
-Several of the algorithms taught in such courses are in fact instances of (discrete) optimization: for example, dynamic programming, or Dijkstra's algorithm for finding the shortest path in a graph, or greedy algorithms for solving the traveling salesman problem.
-I like the example of dynamic programming in particular because it can often form a conceptual island in students' minds, without apparent connection to any of their other knowledge (for exmaple, in the famous [CLRS algorithms book](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) dynamic programming is listed under the miscellaneous heading "Advanced Design and Analysis Techniques").
+Several of the algorithms taught in such courses are in fact instances of (discrete) optimization: for example, Dijkstra's algorithm for finding the shortest path in a graph, or greedy algorithms for solving the traveling salesman problem, or dynamic programming.
+I like the example of dynamic programming in particular because it can often form a conceptual island in students' minds, without apparent connection to any of their other knowledge (for exmaple, in the famous [CLRS algorithms book](https://en.wikipedia.org/wiki/Introduction_to_Algorithms), dynamic programming is listed under the miscellaneous heading "Advanced Design and Analysis Techniques").
 In this post I'll do a deep dive into one of our MDS assignments (or "labs" as we call them — but they're really assignments) that attempts to connect these concepts using a single application.

-I have two main goals for this lab.
-First, I want students to see that these different algorithms are connected; in fact, so connected that they can all be used to solve the same problem.
-I hope that students will then view dynamic programming as just another tool in a familiar toolbox.
+I had two main goals for this lab.
+First, I wanted students to see that a few seemingly different algorithms are connected; in fact, so connected that they can all be used to solve the same problem.
+I hope that, after the lab, students will view dynamic programming as just another tool in a familiar toolbox.

-Second, I want students to see that there are often many ways of tackling the same problem, and that using the right approach can have huge implications on runtime.
+Second, I wanted students to see that there are often many ways of tackling the same problem, and that using the right approach can have huge implications on runtime.
 In order to choose the right algorithm, one has to consider the (admittedly ill-defined) _structure_ of the problem and assess whether it's amenable to specialized tools like linear programming, for linear problems, or dynamic programming, for certain sequential decision-making problems.

 Towards achieving these goals, I had the students apply several approaches to [seam carving](https://en.wikipedia.org/wiki/Seam_carving), which is a clever way of resizing images.
 Seam carving works by assigning an energy value to each pixel (based on, say, changes in brightness) and then iteratively removing the seam (a connected path across the image) the includes the least energy.
 The problem of selecting the best seam is often used as an example application for dynamic programming.
+And, indeed, the word "least" or "minimum" energy seam clues us in that we're dealing with an optimization problem.

 The lab ([available here](https://github.com/UBC-MDS/public/blob/master/courses/512_alg-data-struct/labs/lab4/lab4.ipynb), as part of our [publicly available teaching materials](https://github.com/UBC-MDS/public)) is structured around four successively faster approaches to tackling the problem: